OlivierLD/raspberry-coffee/Project-Trunk/BoatDesign/README.md

 # Boat Design
 > Work in Progress, a test.
+> Several (if not many) assumptions on options.

 Based on the `Algebra` module, in this project.